Welcome to our website

 1/ Mandatory form for passengers arriving in Belgium; 'Public Health Passenger Locator Form’

-Following the Ministerial Decree (This hyperlink opens a new window)(This hyperlink opens a new window)of 24 July 2020, every passenger on a flight arriving from outside the EU/Schengen/UK area to Belgium is obliged to complete prior to travel the: Public Passenger Locator Form.
+Every passenger on a flight arriving from outside the EU/Schengen/UK area to Belgium must complete 48 hours prior to travel the Public Passenger Locator Form.
 Please follow instructions on this form, as boarding will be refused if this document is not presented or submitted electronically.
 On arrival in Belgium, the form must be handed over to the designated authorities at the border or will be checked electronically.
-This is a sanitary measure imposed by the Federal Public Service Health, Food Chain Safety and Environment.

 Further information can be found on the form itself.
 Please carefully read the details on https://dofi.ibz.be/sites/dvzoe/EN/Pages/Travel-to-Belgium.aspx